Sai-Satya-Sahu/Webpage-Image-Scrapper-Tool/README.md

    python ImgToPdf.py
 ```
 - **Remember While Converting, The Converter Takes Serially Input from Name Image_1 ...**
+- `There is also a Script That Do Both Of these Works.
+Please Read The UsagesManual.txt For More Information.`
 ---

 ### 🔧 Requirements